silver, sterling, silversmith, silver repair, silver restoration, silver conservation

 Wait!
-Don't Scrap Your Silver Just Yet!
+Don't Scrap Your Silver Just Yet.

-By Jeffrey Herman, March 17, 2008: Silver has escalated to its highest price since 1980, and it's time to make crucial decisions.
+Silver has escalated to its highest price since 1980, and it's time to make crucial decisions.
 To scrap or not to scrap?
 First and foremost, are you absolutely certain that the object you want melted isn’t a rare or important piece crafted by an important silversmith?
 If it was made by a silver company, are you positive it isn’t one of only a few produced?
 These are questions that you should take into careful consideration before scrapping.
 Keep in mind that during the last rush to the refiners in 1980, tons of important silver that will never be reproduced was recklessly disposed of.
 Some of it was saved from the flames by the hands of knowledgeable silver dealers, but the majority will never be seen again in this throw-away society.

 M. Ford Creech Antiques